Breathtaking winter hiking trails

 Frozen waterfalls, icy bogs, and snow-covered evergreens give Estonian nature a different feeling during winter.
 Time slows as your breath hangs in the air and the snow crunches underfoot.
 The sun peeks above the horizon to bathe the landscape in its pale light.
 Bundle up and enjoy the solitude of the forest in winter!

-Layers are key to dressing for outdoor adventures.
 A water-wicking base layer under waterproof and windproof outer layers will keep you warm and dry while hiking.
-And don't forget to pack blankets, a thermos with a warm drink, and a basket of goodies.
+Remember to pack blankets, a thermos with a warm drink, and a basket of goodies.
 A winter picnic is the best way to warm up after a walk.
 Many of these trails have campfire spots where you can make a fire and fix yourself a hot meal in the open air.

 RMK Valgesoo study trail